afoolinthefetter/CS616-PDS/assignment_3/README.md

-# OpenMP based concurrent connection handler
+# MPI communication on client side and OpenMP based concurrent connection handler

 This application is responsible for tennis allocation where the server side uses opennp for loop based parallelism to handle connection.
 On the client side, we read a csv file and create seperate process for each row in the csv file.
+At the end, the players who lost the game will wish the winner Congractulations and the winner will reply with a thank you message.

 ## Features

-- Reads a file and then created threads to populate waitlist.
+- Makes MPI processes for the requests
 - The requests are processed through a sequential unit with the help of mutex lock.
 - Threads are there to handle each connection seperately.
 - Shell script responsible for running process for each row in <input.csv> file